Turks and Caicos Bonefishing

 Tarpon

 Tarpon is present in the Turks and Caicos, yet is far less common than bonefish.
-It’s a bit of an unusual situation with tarpon in the islands, as juveniles and smaller examples are somewhat common in atypical locations such as inland ponds that have a limited or no tidal connection, or inside the actual feature of the Boiling Hole on South Caicos.
+It’s a bit of an unusual situation with tarpon in the islands, as juveniles and smaller examples are somewhat common in atypical locations such as inland ponds that have limited or no tidal connection, or inside the actual feature of the Boiling Hole on South Caicos.

 Snook